How to perform Chi-squared (χ2) test for independence in Python (with example)

-- Chi-square test is a non-parametric (distribution-free) method used to compare the relationship between the two categorical (nominal) variables in a contingency table.
+Chi-squared test for independence (also known as Pearson Chi-squared test) is a non-parametric method used for comparing the relationship between the two categorical (nominal) variables in a contingency table.

 - The two variables are categorical (nominal) and data is randomly sampled

 - The levels of variables are mutually exclusive

 - The expected frequency count for at least 80% of the cell in a contingency table is at least 5.
 Fisher’s exact test is appropriate for small frequency counts.

 - The expected frequency count should not be less than 1

 - Observations should be independent of each other